No severe weather shelters are open at this time.

-If you see someone outside unsheltered whose life appears to be in danger or is in an apparent medical crisis, call 911.
-Otherwise, if you see someone about whom you are concerned, such as not being dressed for the weather conditions, call police non-emergency (503) 823-3333 and request a welfare check for that person.
+If someone outside is unsheltered and whose life appears to be in danger, call 9-1-1.
+Otherwise, if you see someone about whom you are concerned during cold weather, such as not being dressed for the weather conditions, call the Portland Police non-emergency number at 503-823-3333 and request a welfare check.

 Multnomah County offers mental health crisis resources, at any hour, for anyone experiencing a crisis.
 Mental health clinicians can provide direct phone assistance to individuals experiencing a mental-health crisis including: escalated symptoms of agitation, anxiety, depression, psychosis, dangerous to self or others, substance use, etc. Call (503) 988-4888 or visit the Multnomah County Mental Health Crisis Intervention website for more information.

-A Home for Everyone is a collaboration between Multnomah County and the City of Portland and other partners in the community.
-The partners, supported by the Joint Office of Homeless Services, operate shelters year-round for people experiencing homeless and add hundreds of beds open all winter.
+The Joint Office of Homeless Services, along with partner agencies in Multnomah County and the City of Portland, and contracted community providers, operate shelters year-round for people experiencing homeless and add hundreds of beds open all winter.

-Beyond those year-round and seasonal beds, partners open additional warming shelters and mobilize additional outreach workers and gear distribution when severe weather hits.
-That generally happens 10 to 20 times each year.
+Beyond those year-round and seasonal beds, partners open additional warming shelters when severe weather hits to keep hundreds of people safe, generally as many as 10 to 20 times each year.

 Joint Office staff monitor weather conditions and open emergency warming centers as needed.
 Warming shelters may open when: